Why the latest Trump crisis is a really big deal

 There is not much doubt that of all the dramas that have battered this administration, the new Russia intelligence saga is the most dramatic.

-Alan Dershowitz, Professor Emeritus at Harvard University, said that Trump is safe from criminal prosecution or impeachment because a President has the power to declassify intelligence.
+Alan Dershowitz, professor emeritus at Harvard University, said that Trump is safe from criminal prosecution or impeachment because a President has the power to declassify intelligence.

 But he offered a stunning assessment of the gravity of the situation.